grommunio/admin-web/README.md

 * `defaultDarkMode:boolean` If `true`, the app will be set to dark mode, if not explicitely set by the user/browser

+* `defaultTheme:string` Name of the default theme to use.
+Available themes: grommunio, green, purple, magenta (default: "grommunio")

 * `loadAntispamData:boolean` Whether or not to load antispam data in the dashboard (default: `true`)

 * `mailWebAddress:String` Url of production mail server (default: `''`)